elizabethrushjohnson/Multisite-Megachurch-Project/README.md

 roughly 1/3 of organizations identified as megachurches (by the Hartford Institute) possess at least one multicampus expansion site.
-This phenomenon exists within an overarching trend in American Protestant church attendance since the 1970's into larger, fewer churches, concentrating more heavily in the top 1% of churches by attendance.
+This phenomenon exists within an overarching trend in American Protestant church attendance since the 1970's into larger, fewer churches, concentrating more heavily in the top 1% and top 10% of churches by attendance.

 The aim of my research is to establish the multsite megachurch within conceptions of a competitive religious marketplace, one in which churches not only compete with one another,